mdn/content/files/en-us/webassembly/javascript_builtins/index.md

 {{WebAssemblySidebar}}

-WebAssembly JavaScript builtins are wasm equivalents of JavaScript operations that provide a way to use JavaScript features inside wasm modules without having to import JavaScript glue code to provide a bridge between JavaScript and WebAssembly values and calling conventions.
+WebAssembly JavaScript builtins are Wasm equivalents of JavaScript operations that provide a way to use JavaScript features inside Wasm modules without having to import JavaScript glue code to provide a bridge between JavaScript and WebAssembly values and calling conventions.

 This provides performance improvements — importing glue code for primitives such as {{jsxref("String")}} can come with a significant overhead.
 WebAssembly and most languages that target it expect a tight sequence of inline operations rather than an indirect function call, which is how regular imported functions work.